 To do both, you need to see where your employee's time goes and who works when.
 How many of your employees are working full-time hours this month?
 How many are earning above specific benchmarks?
 Compliance with the ACA is not all you need to be concerned with.
 The IRS needs accurate records each year and in December 2016 a new overtime law will affect employees earning under $47,476 per year.

 Laws change all the time and the ACA is not immune.
 Are you ready?
 To make bookkeeping and compliance simpler, many organizations are turning to Orbital Shift online workforce management software.
 Orbital Shift can help you keep track of how many employees are working specific numbers of hours (and when).

 When it's time to apply for health care benefits for your workers, you will have the accurate information you need about full-time employees, part-time hours worked and everything you need to calculate full time equivalency and other issues.
 Remember: these issues can affect your tax credits and the health insurance you need for your employees, so accuracy is paramount.

 Keep in mind, too, that to stay compliant with the ACA you will need to keep careful records providing which employees are full-time and part-time.
 You may have to report to the government about which employees have received coverage.
 Keeping accurate time documentation is very important to not only stay compliant but also to prove compliance if any problem arises.

 Orbital Shift online workforce management software can do more than keep you compliant.
-It can also help you handle scheduling issues and can help you manage time and costs.
+It can also help you handle scheduling issues and manage time and costs.
 With Orbital Shift software, it's easy to schedule employees, keep track of work hours and to ensure you spend less trying to manage time sheets.
-Try a free trial today to find out how much Orbital Shift can help you keep track of work time at your business.
+Try a free trial today to find out just how much Orbital Shift can help you keep track of your business.